Joe Marullo Insurance & Retirement Services

 A variable annuity is considered a security.

-If you are considering the purchase or if you already own a variable annuity make sure you fully understand how they work.
+If you are considering the purchase or own a variable annuity, make sure you fully understand how they work.
 Annuities can be a good decision, and they can also be your worst nightmare.
-The difference depends on how the benefits of a variable annuity can benefit you Listed below are 10 things to understand before buying a variable annuity.
+The difference depends on how the benefits of a variable annuity can benefit you.
+Listed below are 10 things to understand before buying a variable annuity.

 No Guarantee of Principal: Variable annuities have no guarantee of principal, and this means in the event of a need for money you may not have your original deposit.
 Your original deposit is only available to your beneficiaries if paid as a death benefit.

 Death Benefit Expenses: The mortality cost is in your contract and is subtracted from your account.
 Depending on the variable annuity you own or are considering, these fees could be as high as 1.25% of your total account value.

 Other Fees and Expenses: Variable annuities can charge fees for added riders and benefits.
 Each benefit can have a cost associated with it that is subtracted from your total account value.
 It could be possible that these fees and expenses could be as high as 1% to 2%, and these fees are on top of the death benefit fees discussed in number 2 above.
 (Please read the prospectus, which by law must reveal fees and expenses.)

 Loads and Acquisition Expenses: Some variable annuities have a front end or a back end load that can affect the overall performance of your variable annuity.
 (Please read the prospectus, which by law must reveal fees and expenses.)

 Administration fees and distribution costs: Many variable annuities charge administrative expenses.
 These fees can range from .15% to .40% of your total account value, and these fees are in addition to other fees in your contract.